pandas-dev/pandas/doc/source/user_guide/scale.rst

 ------------

-Some workloads can be achieved with chunking: splitting a large problem like "convert this directory of CSVs to parquet" into a bunch of small problems ("convert this individual parquet file into a CSV.
+Some workloads can be achieved with chunking: splitting a large problem like "convert this directory of CSVs to parquet" into a bunch of small problems ("convert this individual CSV file into a Parquet file.
 Now repeat that for each file in this directory.").
 As long as each chunk fits in memory, you can work with datasets that are much larger than memory.

 .. note::